CliMA/ClimaDiagnostics.jl/docs/src/user_guide.md

 Names are not too important, but they should be meaningful to you.

 `ClimaDiagnostics` comes with some predefined schedules for common operations, such out every N timesteps, or every calendar period.
 Refer to the [`Schedules`](@ref schedules_header) section below for more information on what is already implemented.

+!!! note

+    `Schedule`s store some information about the last time they were called, so different `Schedule`s have to be used and created for different purposes.
+    You can use the `deepcopy` function to quickly create a new `Schedule`.

 ##### Temporal reductions